Home

 Air Sahara B737

-Left pic: An Air Sahara Boeing 737 (now JetLite) featuring the old livery at Mumbai Sahar Airport.
+Left pic: An Air Sahara Boeing 737 (later JetLite) featuring the old livery at Mumbai Sahar Airport.

 JetLite Bombardier (Canadair) CRJ-200 Taxiing at Delhi IGI Airport. © youtube.com/indiavideo